Statistics Resource Center

 The probability with which the experimenter is willing to reject the null hypothesis (in favor of the alternative hypothesis) when the null hypothesis is in fact correct.
 Also known as the probability of a type I error.

 A measure of dispersion within a set of data, calculated from the square root of the variance, to give a value in the same range as raw scores.
 The standard deviation is the spread of scores around the mean of the sample.

 The standard deviation of the sampling distribution of the mean.
 A statistical estimate of the population standard deviation based on the mean and standard deviation of one sample.
 Calculated by dividing the standard deviation of the sample by the square root of the number of subjects in the sample.

 The loss of subjects during a research study (hopefully not due to death).
 Subjects may drop out of a study for a variety of reasons.
-It becomes a problem when subject loss is not random and occurs unequally across groups.
+It becomes a problem when is not random and occurs unequally across groups.

 Research using questionnaires or interviews to poll or obtain information.

 A parametric statistical test of the difference between the means of two samples.